nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

     <strong><u> Coastal flooding</u></strong>
       <p class="card-text">
       <strong>Bottom line:</strong> Because of higher sea levels, flooding from coastal storms is likely to increase in NYC.
 Hurricanes with stronger winds can also push more water onto land, making storm surge worse.
 Higher tides are also a contributor to the magnitude of coastal flooding.
-      <strong>Who is most at risk:</strong> People in neighborhoods closest to the coasts living in evacuation zones and people with health conditions, physical environments and social contexts, such as having a lower income or living in public housing that increase risk.</p>
+      <br><strong>Who is most at risk:</strong> People in neighborhoods closest to the coasts living in evacuation zones and people with health conditions, physical environments and social contexts, such as having a lower income or living in public housing that increase risk.</p>
     <strong><u>Rainfall flooding </u></strong>
       <p class="card-text">
       <strong>Bottom line:</strong> Flooding from more intense rainfall is likely to increase in NYC.
-      <strong>Who is most at risk: </strong> People living in basement apartments and lower-lying areas and people with health conditions, physical environments and social contexts that increase risk.<p>
+      <br><strong>Who is most at risk: </strong> People living in basement apartments and lower-lying areas and people with health conditions, physical environments and social contexts that increase risk.<p>
   </div>
 </div>